Black Crown Initiate: History

+Beginnings and Song of the Crippled Bull (2012-2014)

 Formed in late 2012, Black Crown Initiate released several demos onto SoundCloud, which led to the creation of their four track EP titled Song of the Crippled Bull.
 The EP was recorded with Carson Slovak (August Burns Red, Texas In July) at Atrium Audio and was released on July 17, 2013.
 The EP quickly became the discussion of many underground metal blogs and publications.
 Due to the success of the EP, what had initially begun as a small project by guitarist Andy Thomas, vocalist James Dorton and bassist Nick Shaw became a full-time endeavor, and they began to recruit members for live performances.
 The band played their first live show on October 18, 2013, in their hometown with their longtime friends in the band Rivers of Nihil.

+The Wreckage of Stars (2014-2016)

 In January 2014 the band posted on their official Facebook page that they would be embarking on the 2014 Metal Alliance Tour supporting 1349, Goatwhore and Behemoth.
 This was the band's first tour, a rare feat for a band with only one four track EP and having been together for just over a year at the time.
 After finishing the tour, the band returned to the studio, again with Carson Slovak.
 On June 19 the band announced through their Facebook page, their signing to eOne Music, and that their full-length debut album would be on its way.

 On signing with the label, guitarist Andy Thomas stated: “We started this band with absolutely no clue how far it would take us.
 It has been an amazing time, as of today, we can honestly say that we are starting a new chapter in our careers; one that will afford us opportunities that we never imagined.
 We are absolutely honored to be part of the eOne family.”

 Later that summer, the band went on tour with Septicflesh and Fleshgod Apocalypse, followed by their first tour outside the US into Canada on the Summer Slaughter tour with The Faceless, Fallujah, and Rings of Saturn.

-The band shot a music video and released the first single off their upcoming album The Wreckage of Stars titled "Withering Waves".
+In July 2014, the band announced their debut LP The Wreckage of Stars would be released on September 30 of the same year.
+In August the band released the album's first single "A Great Mistake."
+In September the band premiered a second single, "Withering Waves."
+Soon thereafter, the band released their first-ever music video for "Withering Waves" exclusively through Revolver Magazine.
 The album was officially released on September 30, 2014, and debuted at #18 on the Billboard Heatseekers chart.
+In November the band launched an Indegogo campaign to raise $25,000 for a new touring van.
+Additionally in November the band released a music video for "The Fractured One."
+The video served as a follow-up to the video for "Withering Waves" and was directed by Jess Orsburn of Toaster in the Tub Studios.